Back to Insights INSIGHTS

 Where off-the-shelf AI falls short

 It can't integrate with systems outside its ecosystem.
-If your business runs on a CRM, an ERP, a bespoke database, or any system that isn't part of the platform, the AI can't see it, can't read from it, and can't write to it.
+If your business runs on a CRM, an ERP, a bespoke database, or any system that isn't part of the platform, the AI can't see it, can't read from it, and can't write to it — unless you build a connector, at which point you're doing custom work anyway.
+Cowork narrows this gap for the Microsoft estate, but the world outside the Graph is still a custom problem.

 The outputs aren't auditable in the way compliance requires.
-For regulated industries, these tools' general-purpose nature makes auditability difficult.
+For regulated industries, these tools' general-purpose nature makes auditability difficult — even with the new multi-agent audit logging, which is enterprise-grade rather than industry-specific.
+The Claude-by-default change also introduces a new sub-processor relationship that needs documenting in your records of processing.

 When a custom AI tool is the right answer